-In this first post in a new series, we explain how business process modeling techniques give you the knowledge to improve performance across your enterprise.
+In this post, we explain how business process modeling techniques give you the knowledge to improve performance across your enterprise.

 Companies use a standardized set of elements provided by the business process modeling notation to model processes.
 As BPM.com noted in a 2016 white paper, there are four basic types of elements: